-Course Name: Homeland Security Course Code: MASI 606 Credit hours: 3
+Course Name: Homeland Security

 The course examines and analyses homeland security in the framework of security and intelligence.
 It defines, assesses and evaluates past, current and prospective methods for securitizing the homeland for the future.
 Cooperation between security services in protection of homeland security.
 It explores policy necessity, orientation, administration, coordination, strategic management organization skills but also intelligence data collection, analysis and processing in the framework of the program of security and intelligence.